Home / Research / International

 International | Research Topics

 Retirement systems around the world may differ, but many are facing similar challenges.
-Social security and other government benefits are undergoing severe financial strain due to population aging.
-Further, defined benefit pension plans, traditionally offered by employers, have been replaced with defined contribution plans funded by employees, which can have contributions from employers.
-As a result, individuals have become increasingly expected to self-fund a greater portion of their retirement income, yet many are ill-equipped to take on the risk and responsibility.
+Social security and other government benefits are undergoing severe financial strain due to increases in longevity and population aging.
+Defined benefit pension plans, traditionally offered by employers, have been supplanted by defined contribution plans funded by employees, which may have contributions from employers.
+The impact of these seismic shifts is that individuals are increasingly expected to self-fund a greater portion of their retirement income, yet many are ill-equipped to take on the risk and responsibility.
+Therefore, a collaboration among governments, industry and employers, individuals and all stakeholders is needed to future-proof retirement for current and future generations.

 Transamerica Center for Retirement Studies (USA) collaborated with Aegon (Netherlands) and Instituto de Longevidade MAG (Brazil) on a 10-year global survey project examining retirement systems across 15 countries: Australia, Brazil, Canada, China, France, Germany, Hungary, India, Japan, the Netherlands, Poland, Spain, Turkey, the United Kingdom, and the USA.